sbarzowski/jsonnet-modifiers/README.md

 jsonnet modifiers-test.jsonnet
 ```

-If it prints `true` it's fine, if it complains with an error we have a problem.
+If it prints `true` it's fine and if it complains with an error we have a problem.